 Once the data from Section 3 is collected and aggregated by the Program Operator, the Net Regional Capacity Need is calculated for each hour in the ten-Year period.
-Then the 95th percentile of the Net Regional Capacity Need for the ten-Year period is determined and each hour with a Net Regional Capacity Need greater than that 95th percentile value is designated as a CCH, and each hour with a Net Regional Capacity Need as a CCH.
+Then the 95th percentile of the Net Regional Capacity Need for the ten-Year period is determined and each hour with a Net Regional Capacity Need greater than that 95th percentile value is designated as a CCH, and each hour with a Net Regional Capacity Need less than or equal to that 95th percentile value is not designated as a CCH.